 Specific On-Ice Warmup

-Drills for 5-15 minutes to work on specific elements of the stroke.
+Drills for 5-15 minutes to work on specific elements of the skating stroke.

 Starts: we’d start with a few rolling starts at progressive intensity into 5-6 all out standing starts for 50-100m.
 Three minute rest at least.
-A few minute break.
+Then a few minute break.

 A few progressively faster 250’s: one straight, one corner, one half a straight (the little kids called these candy canes)